get-convex/fullstack-bench/templates/supabase/BACKEND.md

 Use Next client components for the UI: do not bother with server rendering.

-Run `bunx tsc -noEmit` to check for type errors across all files.
+Run `bun typecheck` from the app's root directory to check for type errors across all files.
 Be sure to run this command and fix all errors before considering yourself done.